crimx/observable-hooks/docs/guide/core-concepts.md

 ### useSubscription

-Instead of manually subscribe Observables, use [`useSubscription`][useSubscription] which will auto-unsubscribe on unmount.
+Instead of manually subscribe Observables, use [`useSubscription`][useSubscription] which will auto-unsubscribe on unmount or Observable changes.
 You can also reference closure variables directly inside callback. [`useSubscription`][useSubscription] will ensure the latest callback is called.

 ```javascript
 const [debug, setDebug] = useState(false)